Modern Day Rosies

 Quality and design can never be mass produced.
 It must have character.
 It must have a spark of its maker embedded.
 That little imperfection, that quirky notch.
 That’s the signature of the human being who made it for you.

 We work as modern-day Rosies.
-We design, source and produce amazing furniture and lights.
-We are a classic design collective where a tight knit group of artisans and makers collaborate and share.
+We design and produce amazing furniture and lights.
+We’re a tight knit group of makers and craftsmen that collaborate and share.
 The business side of things centralized and simplified so that everyone can focus on their passions and excellence.

 Woman and man riveting team of B-25 in Inglewood , CA. Photo Credit: Photograph Courtesy of the Library of Congress # LC-USW361-139